JamesWoolfenden/learn-terraform/docs/template.md

 # Template

-Used to tranform template files with a selection of variables.
+Used to transform template files with a selection of variables.
 In this case a templated IAM policy **key_policy.json.tpl** Templates replacements in this format- \${account_id}.

 ```json